-The City would benefit from the 27 Fire District emergency response units located within five miles of the City and which would be available to provide enhanced responses to large incidents, and/or simultaneous incidents when the City's units are assigned to other incidents.
+The City would benefit from the 43 Fire District emergency response units located within five miles of the City and which would be available to provide enhanced responses to large incidents, and/or simultaneous incidents when the City's units are assigned to other incidents.
+(See table on page 19 for list of resources).

-• Benefit to the County:
+Benefit to the County:

-The unincorporated communities of East Los Angeles and South San Gabriel, as well as some areas within the western Rosemead area, would benefit from the proximity of the City Fire Stations.
-In addition, because paramedic squad companies' jurisdictions cover a larger area than the first-in engine, the paramedic squad assigned to City Station 61 would enhance the level of paramedic service available to the unincorporated East Los Angeles and South San Gabriel communities, along with the Fire District-served City of Rosemead.
+The unincorporated community of Whittier, as well as some areas of the Fire District served Cities of Bellflower, Bell Gardens, Commerce, Norwalk, Paramount, Pico Rivera, and South Gate would benefit from the proximity of the City's four fire stations.
+In addition, because paramedic squad and truck company jurisdictions cover a larger area than the first-in engine, the paramedic squad assigned to the City would enhance the level of paramedic service available to these areas.
+Likewise, the quint assigned to City Station 1 would be available to provide second-due quint and back-up truck coverage to the adjacent Fire District areas which experience heavy call volumes.

-The following map shows the Fire District's jurisdiction that is within 5 miles of Monterey Park's three fire stations.
-These areas highlighted in yellow within the blue boundary will particularly benefit from the additional service that would be available by annexing the City.
+The following map shows the Fire District's jurisdiction that is within 5 miles of Downey's four fire stations.
+These areas (designated by hash marks) would particularly benefit from the additional service that would be available by annexing the City.